PBGC Publishes Updated Data Book

-The Pension Benefit Guaranty Corporation (PBGC) today issued a new edition of its annual statistical reference book, the Pension Insurance Data Book 2002.
-The book provides researchers, journalists, and others interested in the federal pension insurance program with easily accessible, detailed statistics for PBGC's two separate programs covering single-employer and multiemployer plans.
+The Pension Benefit Guaranty Corporation (PBGC) today issued the latest edition of its annual statistical reference book, which provides detailed statistics for PBGC's insurance programs for both single-employer and multiemployer plans.

-The Pension Insurance Data Book 2002 tracks the experience of PBGC's insurance programs and the defined benefit pension plans they protect.
-Defined benefit plans are traditional pension plans that promise workers a specific monthly benefit at retirement.
+The book, Pension Insurance Data Book 1999, tracks the experience of PBGC's two separate insurance programs and the defined benefit pension plans they protect.
+Defined benefit plans are the traditional pension plans that promise workers a specific monthly benefit at retirement.

 PBGC is a federal corporation created by the Employee Retirement Income Security Act of 1974 to guarantee payment of basic pension benefits earned by workers.
-Its two insurance programs cover about 44 million American workers and retirees participating in about 32,500 private-sector defined benefit pension plans, including about 1,650 multiemployer plans.
+Its two insurance programs cover about 43 million American workers and retirees participating in nearly 40,000 private-sector defined benefit pension plans.
 The agency receives no funds from general tax revenues.
 Operations are financed largely by insurance premiums paid by companies that sponsor pension plans and investment returns.

 — ### —